-The Ministry of Labour is proposing various amendments to Regulation 854 (Mines and Mining Plants) under the Occupational Health and Safety Act (OHSA).
+The Ministry of Labour (MOL) is proposing various amendments to the Mines and Mining Plants Regulation (Reg.
+854, the "Regulation") under the Occupational Health and Safety Act (OHSA).
 If approved, the proposed amendments would:

 - Harmonize requirements in Regulation 854 with other regulations under the OHSA, including amending the definition of nondestructive test and related requirements to harmonize with O. Reg.
-213/91 (Construction Projects), thereby improving the clarity, consistency and transparency of these provisions; - Revoke several provisions that are redundant or duplicative with other requirements, thereby reducing regulatory burden; - Update various references to recognized industry standards to keep the regulation up-to-date; - Amend existing requirements regarding the allowable height of working faces at surface mines and regarding oxygen/acetylene containers, providing workplaces with alternate ways of complying with these requirements, thereby increasing flexibility for mines and mining plants; and/or - Amend miscellaneous requirements to update terminology and/or clarify certain requirements.
+213/91 (Construction Projects), thereby improving the clarity, consistency and transparency of these provisions; - Revoke several provisions that are redundant or duplicative with other requirements, thereby reducing regulatory burden; - Update various references to recognized industry standards to keep the Regulation up-to-date; - Amend existing requirements regarding the allowable height of working faces at surface mines and regarding oxygen/acetylene containers, providing workplaces with alternate ways of complying with requirements, thereby increasing flexibility for mines and mining plants; and - Amend miscellaneous requirements to update terminology and/or clarify certain requirements.